SymfonyCasts/api-platform3/sfcasts/relations-depth.md

 # Dtos, Mapping & Max Depth of Relations

 Before we keep going, head to `/api/users.jsonld` to see... a circular reference coming from the serializer.
 Yikes!
-Ok, let's think: API Platform is serializing whatever we're returning from the state provider.
+Ok, let's think: API Platform serializes whatever we return from the state provider.
 So head there.... and find where the collection is created.
 Dump the DTOs: these are what's being serialized, so the problem must be here.

-Ok, refresh and... no surprise: we see 5 `UserApi` objects.
-Ah, but *here's* the problem: the `dragonTreasures` field holds an array of `DragonTreasure` *entity* objects... and each one has an `owner` that points to a `User` entity... and that points *back* to a collection of `DragonTreasure` entities... which causes the serializer to serializer forever and ever.
+Refresh and... no surprise: we see 5 `UserApi` objects.
+Ah, but *here's* the problem: the `dragonTreasures` field holds an array of `DragonTreasure` *entity* objects... and each has an `owner` that points to a `User` entity... and that points *back* to a collection of `DragonTreasure` entities... which causes the serializer to serializer forever and ever.
 But that's not even the *real* problem.
 I know, I'm full of good news.
-The actual problem is that the `UserApi` object should *really* relate to a `DragonTreasureApi`, not a `DragonTreasure` entity.
+The real problem is that the `UserApi` object should *really* relate to a `DragonTreasureApi`, not a `DragonTreasure` entity.
 If we're using DTOs for our API... we should use DTOs everywhere and consistently!
 Let's fix that.

-Over in `UserApi.php`, this will now be an `array` of `DragonTreasureApi`.
-This is what I was talking about!
-Once we start going the DTO route where we make everything a DTO and have all of them *relate* to DTOs instead of mixing them with entities, things go *smoohtly*.
+Over in `UserApi`, this will now be an `array` of `DragonTreasureApi`.
+Once we start going the DTO route, for maximum smoothness, we should relate DTOs to other DTOs... instead of mixing them with entities.

-To fix this, we need to go to our mapper.
-Open up `UserEntityToApiMapper.php`.
-Down here, for `dragonTreasures`, we can't do *this* anymore because that's going to be `DragonTreasure` entity objects.
-Just like before, what we basically want to do is convert *from* `DragonTreasure` over to `DragonTreasureApi`.
-To do that, we can use the `MicroMapper` right inside *this* mapper.
-Just like we did earlier, add `public function __construct()` with `private MicroMapperInterface $microMapper`.
-Down here, we can add some *fancy* code.
-Say `$dto->dragonTreasures =`, and then we're going to use an `array_map()`, which is going to give us the `DragonTreasure` argument.
-We'll finish that method in a second, but first, we need to pass the array here with `$entity->getPublishedDragonTreasures()->toArray()`.
-If you don't use `array_map` very often, essentially what's happening is this: We're going to get an array of *all* of the published `DragonTreasures`, and then PHP is going to loop over that and call our function *every time*, passing us each `DragonTreasure` in our array.
-Whatever we return from this is going to become an item inside this `dragonTreasures`.
+To populate DTO objects, go to the mapper: `UserEntityToApiMapper`.
+Down here, for `dragonTreasures`, we can't do *this* anymore because that's going to be `DragonTreasure` *entity* objects.
+What we basically want to do is convert *from* `DragonTreasure` to `DragonTreasureApi`.
+And so, once again, micro mapper is our friend!

+## Micro-Mapping DragonTreasure -> DragonTreasureApi

+Add `public function __construct()` with `private MicroMapperInterface $microMapper`.
+Down here, add some *fancy* code: `$dto->dragonTreasures =` set to `array_map()`, with a `DragonTreasure` argument.
+We'll finish that method in a second, but first pass the array that it will loop over:
+`$entity->getPublishedDragonTreasures()->toArray()`.

+To walk through this: we get an array of the published `DragonTreasure` objects and then PHP loops over them and calls our function for each one - passing the each `DragonTreasure`.
+Whatever we return from this will become an item inside a new array that's set onto `dragonTreasures`.

 So what we want to return from this is a `DragonTreasureApi` object.
-To do that, we can say `return $this->microMapper->map($dragonTreasure, DragonTreasureApi::class)`.
-That's a fancy way of taking each of these `DragonTreasure` entity objects, running them through the MicroMapper, and *ultimately* receiving an array of `DragonTreasureApi` objects right there.
+Do that by returning `$this->microMapper->map($dragonTreasure, DragonTreasureApi::class)`.

+## Circular Relationships

 Cool!
-That's easy enough.
-And if we try to refresh... we're greeted with a *different* circular reference problem.
-This one's actually coming from MicroMapper, and it's a problem that's going to happen when you have relationships that refer to each other.
+And when we refresh to try it... we're greeted with a *different* circular reference problem.
+Fun!
+This one's coming from MicroMapper... and it's a problem that will happen whenever you have relationships that refer to each other.

-If you think about it, it makes sense.
-We ask the MicroMapper to convert our `DragonTreasure` entity to a `DragonTreasureApi`. *Simple.* But to do that, it uses our mapper class.
+Think about it: we ask Micro Mapper to convert a `DragonTreasure` entity to `DragonTreasureApi`. *Simple.* To do that, it uses our mapper.
 And guess what?
-In our mapper class, we ask it to convert the owner - the *user* - to an instance of `UserApi`.
-To go from the `User` entity to the `UserApi`, it's going to go *back* to `UserEntityToApiMapper.php` and go to this mapper again. *That's* how we're getting the same kind of circular loop here, happening from `User` to `DragonTreasure` and back to `User`.
+In our mapper, we ask it to convert the `owner` - a `User` entity - to an instance of `UserApi`.
+To do that, micro mapper goes back to `UserEntityToApiMapper` and... the process repeats.
+We're in a loop: to convert a `User` entity, we need to convert a `DragonTreasure` entity... which means we need to convert its `owner`... which is that same `User` entity.

+## Setting Mapping Depth

-The fix for this is to go into your mapper, and when you call that `map()` function, you can pass a *third* argument, which is a context built into MicroMapper.
-We only have one option here - `MicroMapperInterface::MAX_DEPTH => 1` - and I'll show you what that does.
-When we refresh... we see our dump here.
-Remember, that dump is coming from our state provider.
-So after our state provider maps all of the entities to the `UserApi`s, we get *five* of them back. we can also see that the `dragonTreasures` property *is* populated with a `DragonTreasureApi`.
-So it *did* do the mapping from `dragonTreasures` to `DragonTreasureApi`, but when it went to map the user entity to `UserApi`, we cand see that this `UserApi` is *empty*.
+The fix for this lives in your mapper when calling the `map()` function.
+Pass a *third* argument, which is a "context"... sort of an array of options.
+You can pass whatever you want here, but Micro Mapper itself only has 1 option that it cares about.
+Set `MicroMapperInterface::MAX_DEPTH` to 1.

+I'll show you what that does.
+When we refresh... look at the dump, which comes from the state provider.
+It maps the `User` entities to `UserApi` objects... and we see 5.
+We can *also* see that the `dragonTreasures` property *is* populated with `DragonTreasureApi` objects.
+So it *did* do the mapping from `DragonTreasure` to `DragonTreasureApi`.
+But when it went to map the `owner` of that `DragonTreasure` to a `UserApi`, it's there... but it's *empty*.
 It's a *shallow* mapping.

-So by saying `MAX_DEPTH => 1` right here, we're basically saying:
+When we pass `MAX_DEPTH => 1`, we're saying:

-`Hey, I want you to fully map this $dragonTreasure entity to this DragonTreasureApi, but if we need to do any additional mapping, I want you to skip it.`
+> Yo!
+I want you to fully map this `DragonTreasure` entity to `DragonTreasureApi`.
+> That is depth 1.
+But if the micro mapper is called again to map any *deeper*,
+> skip that.

-It doesn't exactly *skip* it, though.
-When it starts mapping and sees that MicroMapper is called a *second* time, when it maps from the user entity to the `UserApi`, it calls the `load()` method internally, but it never calls the `populate()` method.
-So what we end up with is a `UserApi` object with the `id`, but nothing else.
-That's one of the ways that MicroMapper helps us avoid these circular reference problems.
-Basically, with `MAX_DEPTH => 1`, it means `DragonTreasure` gets fully mapped, but anything that it needs to map is "shallow mapped" with *just* its `id`.
+Well, not exactly *skip*.
+When the mapper is called the 2nd time to map the `User` entity to `UserApi`, it calls the `load()` method of that mapper... but *not* `populate()`.
+So we end up with a `UserApi` object with an `id`... but nothing else.
+That fixes our circular loop.
+And, we don't really *care* that the `owner` property is an empty object... because our JSON will never render that deeply!

-Okay, let's remove the `dd()` so we can see the results.
+Watch.
+Remove the `dd()` so we can see the results.
 And... perfect!
-The result is *exactly* what we expected.
-All we're really showing for `DragonTreasures` is just the IRI, so, as a rule, you should always set `MAX_DEPTH` to `1`.
-We *could* set `MAX_DEPTH` to `0`, but the only reason to do this would be to *slightly* improve performance.
-Let's put that `dd()` back so we can see what's happening.
-This time, when we're mapping `$dragonTreasure` to `DragonTreasureApi`, let's try `MAX_DEPTH => 0`.
-The *result* is that this is going to hit its limit *immediately*.
-When it goes to map the `$dragonTreasure` entity to the `DragonTreasureApi`, it uses our mapper, but it *only* calls the `load()` method.
-The `populate()` method is *never* called.
-What we end up with is a *shallow* object for our `DragonTreasureApi`.
+The result is *exactly* what we expect!
+For `DragonTreasures`, we're only showing the IRI.

+So, as a rule, when calling micro mapper from inside a mapper class, you'll probably want to set `MAX_DEPTH` to `1`.
+Heck, we *could* set `MAX_DEPTH` to `0`!
+Though the only reason to do that would be a *slightly* performance improvement.

+Put that `dd()` back.
+This time, when we map `$dragonTreasure` to `DragonTreasureApi`, try `MAX_DEPTH => 0`.
+This will cause the depth to be hit *immediately*.
+When it goes to map the `DragonTreasure` entity to `DragonTreasureApi`, it will use the mapper, but *only* call the `load()` method.
+The `populate()` method will *never* be called.
+What we end up with is a *shallow* object for `DragonTreasureApi`.

-This might seem weird, but it's *technically* okay.
-That's because this `dragonTreasures` array is going to be rendered as IRI strings, and the only thing it needs to achieve that is the `id`.
-Check this out!
-If we remove the dump and reload the page... it looks *exactly* the same.
-We just saved ourselves a little bit of trouble on how deep we mapped.
-To be on the safe side, and as a matter of best practice, use `MAX_DEPTH => 1`, but if you know that you're only using IRIs, you *can* set `MAX_DEPTH` to `0` if you want to.
-Over here, let's do the *same* thing: `MicroMapperInterface::MAX_DEPTH =>`, and we'll set this to `0` because we know that we're just showing the IRI here as well.
+This might seem weird, but it's *technically* okay... because this `dragonTreasures` array is going to be rendered as IRI strings... and the only thing it needs to achieve that is... the `id`!
+Check it out!
+Remove the dump and reload the page.
+It looks *exactly* the same.
+We just saved ourselves a little bit of work.

+So, to be on the safe side - in case you embed the object - use `MAX_DEPTH => 1`.
+But if you know that you're using IRIs, you *can* set `MAX_DEPTH` to `0`.

+Over here, let's do the *same* thing: `MicroMapperInterface::MAX_DEPTH` set to 0 because we know that we're only showing the IRI here as well.

+## Forcing a JSON Array

-One *other* thing you may have noticed is that `dragonTreasures` suddenly looks like an object with a bunch of different keys.
-This *used to* be an array, which is actually coming from `array_map`.
-That's returning an array with the `0` key set to something and the `2` key to set to something, and because of that, when it's *serialized*, it looks like an *associative* array.
-That's why we're seeing the curly braces around here.
-If we change this `toArray()` to `getValues()` and refresh the page... perfect!
-We're back to our regular array of items.
-The keys weren't super important.
+One *other* thing you may have noticed is that `dragonTreasures` suddenly looks like an *object* - with its squiggly braces instead of square brackets.
+Well, in PHP it *is* an array - `array_map` returns an array with the `0` key set to something and the `2` key to set to something.
+But because of the missing `1` key, when it's serialized to JSON it looks like an *associative* array, or an "object" in JSON.

+If we change the `toArray()` to `getValues()` and refresh the page... perfect!
+We're back to a regular array of items.

 Next: We can *read* from our new `DragonTreasure` resource, but we can't *write* to it yet.
 Let's create a `DragonTreasureApiToEntityMapper` and re-add things like security and validation.